Mechanical-Advantage/AdvantageScope/docs/REV-LOGGING.md

 https://raw.githubusercontent.com/Mechanical-Advantage/URCL/maven/URCL.json
 ```

-URCL publishes to NetworkTables by default, but data can be saved to a log files by enabling WPILib's DataLogManager.
+URCL publishes to NetworkTables by default, but data can be saved to a log file by enabling WPILib's DataLogManager.
 The logger should be started in `robotInit`, as shown below in Java and C++.

 ```java
 public void robotInit() {